openscan-lsm/OpenScan-Hardware/book/obba.md

-What these universal interfaces have in common is that while they require a little more expertise on the part of the user than solutions intended for "end users", they offer vastly more power and flexibility.
+What these universal interfaces have in common is that while they require a little more expertise on the part of the user than solutions intended for "end users", they offer vastly more power and flexibility with much less engineering overhead.
 They serve as a lingua franca for modules, allowing components to be combined even if they were not explicitly designed to work together.

 Optical systems have a universal interface: the light beam and its geometry.
 The exact properties of the beam (for example, polarization) that need to be